 Choose the right channel

-The right channel is the ones that help them do more.
+The right channel is the one that help them do more.
 When your channel offers something that helps them do something, it’s likely that this will be among the things that lead to positive outcomes for them.
 For example, if you provide a tool that helps an employee better use their time, that should be something you implement in your channel.
 That means you make a strong connection with the information on your channel, based on what you’ve gathered.

 Utilize the tools you already have

-If your brand is not exactly known for customer service, even the most basic resource can be used to grow the amount of your customers you get.
+If your brand is not exactly known for customer service, even the most basic resource can be used to grow the number of your customers you get.
 This means you make an effort to understand your existing customer’s profile and create a relationship with them, or better yet, find out what helps them do better.

 Don’t waste time on service matters

 Conventional customer service will be extremely frustrating.
 When you need to do something, you’ll find your customer waiting for someone to help you, and they’ll either take a deep breath or will get very frustrated.
-At Support Bench, we’ve all experienced the poor customer service experience in our own lifetimes.
+At Support Bench, we’ve all experienced poor customer service experience in our own lifetimes.
 As the owner of a successful business, there’s something you should never do.
 It’s never simple to solve a customer’s problem.
 Good customer service doesn’t just happen automatically.
 It’s always worth the time.